Internet Exchange Points (IXPs) And How They Help the Internet

 What are they?

-Internet Exchange Points, or IXPs for short, can generally be boiled down to an area where multiple networks meet (they operate over BGP).
-Whether this is done to save costs or to provide better throughput for users, IXPs are crucial to a fast and reliable Internet.
+Internet Exchange Points (IXPs) are an area where multiple networks meet.
+They operate using Border Gateway Protocol (BGP).
+Whether this is done to save costs or to provide better throughput for users, IXPs are crucial to a fast and reliable internet.

-An example could be if a CDN provider serves a lot of bandwidth: it is beneficial to meet at a shared location, where a set of servers can be more directly connected to end-users’ networks (ISPs or Internet Service Providers).
-Not only does the platform gain from a lower bandwidth costs, users generally receive better experiences when compared to being routed over multiple different networks.
+For example, if a CDN provider serves a lot of bandwidth, it is beneficial to meet Internet Service Providers (ISPs) at a shared location where networks are more directly connected to end-users’ networks.
+In this example, benefits to the CDN provider include lower bandwidth costs and users generally receive faster experiences compared to being routed over multiple different networks.

 What are Internet Exchange Points IXPs and how do they help

-Note: This is not always the case; networks that are directly connected to one another have essentially no "choke-points" aside from the port itself (this is known as a interconnect).
+However, this is not always the case.
+Networks that are directly connected to one another (also known as an interconnect) have essentially no choke points aside from the port itself.
 Whether any particular network has other private or public peering arrangements, a problem still arises: not being able to optimally connect with every network possible.
-This is where said IXPs come in -- many networks can connect with each other, at a single point, through a switch (layer 2 on the OSI model).
+This is where IXPs help by allowing many networks to connect with each other, at a single point, through a switch (layer 2 of the OSI model).

 How do Internet Exchange Points work?

-The definition is quite simple — IXPs are (quite literally) a point of exchange.
-Similar to a series of companies working around the same "room," IXPs are most commonly placed inside of a data-centre (although they can be any place where multiple networks meet):
+IXPs are literally a point of exchange.
+Similar to a series of companies working around the same "room," IXPs are most commonly placed inside of a data-center, although they can be any place where multiple networks meet:

 How do Internet Exchange Points IXPs work

 As seen in the example above, a large amount of information is flowing between content or data heavy platforms and consumers within an exchange point.
-Exchanges operate on the idea that individual networks can control where traffic flows; in the case above, the path between the exchange and any two networks is clearly shorter than that of a route that needs to go over a 3rd party network(s).
+Exchanges operate on the idea that individual networks can control where traffic flows.
+In the case above, the path between the exchange and any two networks is shorter than a route that goes over 3rd-party networks.

-In more technical terms, Internet Exchange Points are a series of networks are connected at a central point by some form of switching hardware.
+In more technical terms, Internet Exchange Points are a series of networks connected at a central point by some form of switching hardware.
 Networks connected to an exchange avoid intermediate networks, reducing both potential bottlenecks and latency.
-Having said that, individual networks can also connect at various bandwidth levels, often set by a variety of factors: from the total number of customers, to predicted traffic levels.
+Individual networks can also connect at various bandwidth levels, often set by a variety of factors: from the total number of customers, to predicted traffic levels.

 Conclusion

-In the end, IXPs exist for one purpose: to join multiple networks (routers) together by a large switching plane.
-Granular path control at an exchange point allows for the shortest -- most optimal -- path to be taken for traffic destined to another network on the exchange.
+IXPs exist for one purpose: to join multiple networks together by a large switching plane.
+Granular path control at an exchange point allows for the optimal path for traffic destined to another network on the exchange.

 Did you find this article helpful?